openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Stopping or Pausing the Import
 You can stop or pause an import process part way through by clicking the Stop Processing or Pause/Unpause Processing buttons on the EBI’s toolbar.

 Clicking the Stop Processing button will cause the EBI to halt processing immediately.
-If the EBI is partway through uploading an item the item will not be committed into EQUELLA.
+If the EBI is partway through uploading an item the item will not be committed into openEQUELLA.

 Clicking the Pause Processing button will cause the EBI to pause processing.
 If the button is clicked again the EBI will resume processing (unpause).
-If the EBI is paused partway through uploading an item the item will not be committed into EQUELLA until it is unpaused.
+If the EBI is paused partway through uploading an item the item will not be committed into openEQUELLA until it is unpaused.

 ### Errors
 Any errors that may occur are displayed in the log.

 ### Connecting with a Proxy
-The EBI supports connecting to EQUELLA via a proxy server.
-If you are using EBI on a corporate network and are unable to connect to EQUELLA this may be because you need to use a proxy server.
+The EBI supports connecting to openEQUELLA via a proxy server.
+If you are using EBI on a corporate network and are unable to connect to openEQUELLA this may be because you need to use a proxy server.
 If you are unsure check with your IT support.

-To connect to EQUELLA via a proxy got to Toolbar-> Preferences () -> Advanced.
+To connect to openEQUELLA via a proxy got to Toolbar-> Preferences () -> Advanced.
 Here, fill in the Proxy Server Address field.
 The format of the address should be [host]:[port] e.g. “proxy001:8080”.

 The EBI provides Proxy Server Username and Proxy Server Password fields for Basic and Digest Authentication support.

 The EBI does not support Microsoft NTLM challenge/response authentication for proxies.

-### Required EQUELLA Permissions
+### Required openEQUELLA Permissions
-The user account in the Username fields must have the necessary privileges in the EQUELLA collection to perform the required actions.
+The user account in the Username fields must have the necessary privileges in the openEQUELLA collection to perform the required actions.
 The following are the minimum privileges needed on items for the various uses of the EBI.
 Field:  Required Privileges

 * Create new items: CREATE_ITEM, VIEW_ITEM